Emmrys-Jay/zuri-nft-script/README.md

 ```shell
 .\zuri-nft-script -csv <filename.csv>
 ```
-where filename is the name of the csv file you just copied.

 - The script generates a new CSV file `filename.output.csv` with an extra SHA256 field, and a folder `nft-jsons` containing the CHIP-0007 json format files for each nft.